 Since Scott’s arrest and subsequent conviction, he has maintained that he is innocent.
 However, Buehler does not believe him.
 “There’s nothing that has come out to change my view that Scott got a fair trial and that Scott is the one who killed Laci,” the former detective said while appearing on CBS’ ‘48 Hours’ in 2021.
 “How come nobody saw Laci get abducted?
 Nobody saw an abduction in broad daylight where a girl had a dog, and the dog would be barking, and [the] girl would be screaming.
 Tell me how that is going to happen because I don’t see it,” he added.
 He also dismissed Janey Peterson’s claim that Laci’s dead body was dumped after her brother-in-law revealed where he went for fishing.

 In January 2024, the Los Angeles Innocence Project took over Scott’s case to investigate and prove his claim of innocence.
-The non-profit joined hands with his attorneys after they argued that Laci was killed by a burglar who broke into her neighbor’s house.
+The non-profit joined hands with its attorneys after they argued that Laci was killed by a burglar who broke into her neighbor’s house.
 Buehler dismissed this theory a few years ago.
 “There was a half-million-dollar reward leading to the return of Laci.
 To think that more than one person could be involved in this and they wouldn’t turn on each other for that amount of money, that’s another thing that kind of strains my imagination a little bit,” he said while appearing on ‘NewsNation Prime’ in 2021.
 More than two decades after Laci’s murder, Buehler continues to be relied on by the media fraternity as one of the prominent individuals who can provide detailed insights into the case.

 Read More: Mike Belmessieri: Where is the Juror Now?